 I think my first go around with the Disney Movie Club worked pretty well.
 I wound up getting 9 Blu-ray movies for $90 total and with the Disney Movie Reward points from those plus some others I got two more Blu-ray movies free: Tarzan and Hunchback of Notre Dame, two movies towards the end of the Disney Renaissance of the 1990s.
 I also learned I could have played it a little better by buying pre-orders or feature titles instead of full priced commitment selections, since they usually sell those for $5 less.
 That would have brought my total down to $80 after paying for both commitment titles.
+If you want to join, click the link below then go to bottom of that page and click “Have a promotion code?”
+Make sure you enter the promo code 50503 (gives you a free Dory blanket or 50822 for a free Moana blanket or 61330 for a free Cars blanket or 47256 if you don’t want a blanket):

 I would like to do it again because it is such a good deal, and I started a list of movies I would like to get, but I could never get the 6 or 7 titles for the enrollment (5 movies for a dollar plus 1 for $11.95 that counts as a commitment, and an optional 7th movie for $8.95, leaving 2 more commitments to buy at full price later).
 Before I cancelled my membership last year, they started taking pre-orders for Pinocchio, which hasn’t been available for years and the new release would be a “Signature Edition” which includes Blu-ray, DVD, and a Digital HD version, along with extra content, I would think.
 The first Signature Edition they did was Snow White, which I bought in the first round and enjoyed.
 The second was Beauty and the Beast, but I already had a really good version of that one on DVD that also included an unfinished draft preview of the movie that was shown at a film festival to raves from critics.
 Beauty and the Beast went on to become one of the only animated movies ever nominated for the Oscar for Best Picture (later they put animated movies in a separate category).
 So I would like to have gotten Pinocchio, which surprised me by rising to the top of the list I made of most acclaimed Disney movies, but I thought I would wait.
 Typically when a movie is first released on DVD, the movie club has it available as a pre-order that puts it in your hands by the day of the release, then it is available for purchase for club members (sometimes as a feature title which may or may not include a discount, and sometimes as part of a double feature with another movie with some kind of discount), but usually takes three months before it shows up as an enrollment choice.
 With Pinocchio being a re-release I am not sure how long it will take for it to become an enrollment choice, but I am assuming three months.
 Meanwhile, Moana was released to theaters and was pretty good, so I wouldn’t mind owning that when it comes out on Blu-ray, and Rogue One turned out to be really good too, so I would like to get that when it is released (both in March), but if Rogue One is like The Force Awakens, it would never be available as an enrollment title.
 Therefore if I was going to have to get Rogue One as a commitment purchase I kind of needed to sign up before its March release in order to get the $5 discount (plus they would throw in a lithograph, of dubious value, but because it exists why wouldn’t I want that for free?).
 However, Pinocchio probably won’t be an enrollment choice until April, so if I want to get that, maybe it needs to be my other commitment title that I could pre-order and get a discount and lithograph.

 Two of the titles on my list of possible future picks were Zootopia and Finding Dory, but I wound up getting really good deals on both of those on Black Friday, lower than the $9 or so average price from the movie club.
 That left me scrounging for more titles.
 One thought was to get Blu-ray versions of some of the DVD’s I have already.
 In addition to Beauty and the Beast those titles are Toy Story 1 and 2, Finding Nemo, and The Incredibles.
 In November, Pixar released new versions of those Blu-rays which included the Blu-ray and Digital HD version instead of the earlier releases which included Blu-ray and DVD (these re-releases were available as enrollment titles almost right away).
 I like the idea of getting the Digital HD versions to watch on a laptop or tablet and it works out well since I already have the titles on DVD anyway: now I could have all three formats.
+So here is the order I placed:

 - Beauty and the Beast